• Home

 Sacred quadrangle in Polonnaruwa Sri Lanka

 Let me put it this way: shorts and tank tops are fine (it’s not a problem to expose your shoulders unless you’re in a place of worship), but I would not recommend that you drive shirtless on a scooter or walk around town in a bikini.
-Some tourists are even being stopped by police in the street and told to cover up!
-Don’t worry, bikinis are fine when you’re actually on the beach.

-Lankathilaka in Polonnaruwa, Sri Lanka
+Arugam Bay main street in Sri Lanka

 10. Don’t be disrespectful in religious shrines and monuments